flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-31-quick-quotes/index.md

 cards:
   - order: 0
     body: >-
-      > ‘My understanding is that they did it low-key and weren’t looking for publicity.
+      > "My understanding is that they did it low-key and weren’t looking for publicity.
 There were enough to send every police officer, firefighter and extended family to the concert, and then some.
 The gesture was absolutely generous, significant and appreciated.”

       Weymouth, MA Mayor Robert Hedlund on Taylor Swift providing free concert tickets after the shooting death of a local police officer.
 Swift's camp